New Player Guide

 But don't forget that you'll only need a weapon if you plan to fight.
 Lots of characters at Empire don't carry any weapons at all!

-For a weekend live roleplaying event, everyone needs somewhere to sleep, as well as food and drink.
-While it's possible to book into a nearby hotel, most players bring or hire a tent with them and camp.
-At Empire there are large areas set-aside for camping that is adjacent to the main arena where the game actually happens.
-If you have a period tent that is suitable for the setting then you can arrange to pitch that in the main arena and use it in-character, but that's not something we recommend new players worry about for their first event.
+Everyone at Empire needs somewhere to sleep, as well as food and drink.
+While it's possible to book into a nearby hotel, most players bring a tent with them or hire one to camp.
+If you have a period tent that is suitable for the setting then you can arrange to pitch that in the main arena and use it in-character, but that's something we recommend new players don't worry about for their first event.